anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 - The average participant sleeps more than 90% of their time in bed.

 ## Share
 Data visualisations were created using Tableau Public.
-The Tableau Dashboard is shown below and can be found [here](https://public.tableau.com/app/profile/anirudha.sharma/viz/BellabeatCaseStudy_16874537645290/BellabeatCaseStudy).
+The Dashboard is shown below and can be found [here](https://public.tableau.com/app/profile/anirudha.sharma/viz/BellabeatCaseStudy_16874537645290/BellabeatCaseStudy).

 ![Dashboard: Bellabeat Case Study](https://github.com/anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/blob/main/Analyse/4.png)